man demonstrating to female coworker in reverse mentoring session at the office

 Can Reverse Mentoring Programs Build Inclusive Workplaces?

-Diversity, equity, and inclusion (DEI) in the workplace has never been more important.
+Diversity, equity, and inclusion and belonging (DEIB) in the workplace has never been more important.
 Top business thinkers have made the case for years that diverse workforces drive innovation and financial success, with real results to back them up.

 However, recent events—including the global pandemic, which has vastly altered the way we work, and a global movement focusing on racial and social justice—have increased the urgency to make workplaces more diverse and equitable.
 Creating an inclusive workplace culture has evolved from a “nice to have” to a business imperative for many business leaders, according to researchers from The Wharton School.